 Perks also make for great recruiting tools and often times become a part of your company's culture.
 Everyone gather ‘round for some kombucha!

-Recognition and rewards are one of the easiest things to do and can make a huge impact on keeping millennial employees engaged in the workplace.
+Employee recognition and employee rewards are one of the easiest things to do and can make a huge impact on keeping millennial employees engaged in the workplace.
 In a recent study, 37% of employees chose “Recognize Me” as their top motivator for great work - so investing in recognition can really pay off in productivity and increased company revenue.
 Whether it’s a simple high-five, a personal email from the CEO, or challenging yourself to go skydiving after hitting your sales goals, recognizing and rewarding your employees is something that needs to be done consistently and meaningfully.
-Recognition can’t be one-and-done, it needs to be outlined clearly so employees know what actions deserve reward, and allow for ongoing participation like an Employee of the Month system so that employees have a target to strive for and look forward to achieving during their career.
-And recognition should be meaningful - best practice is to tie recognition efforts to your company values so that employees are more motivated to strive to live within your values every day, and are performing actions that will best deliver on your bottom line.
+Employee recognition can’t be one-and-done, it needs to be outlined clearly so employees know what actions deserve reward, and allow for ongoing participation like an Employee of the Month system so that employees have a target to strive for and look forward to achieving during their career.
+And employee atrecognition should be meaningful - best practice is to tie recognition efforts to your company values so that employees are more motivated to strive to live within your values every day, and are performing actions that will best deliver on your bottom line.

 Millennials want to know that their employers see them as more than just a cog in the wheel.
 As a People Leader, develop programming that focuses on their development both personally and professionally.
 You can offer book clubs, monthly mentoring sessions, or send them to industry seminars.
 Focusing on their development will not only reinforce that you care about them, but will also pay dividends for the company.
-And as a millennial Manager, work 1:1 with your employee to customize their growth plan and understand which methods of recognition will best incentivize and encourage them to perform towards that next, higher level.
+And as a millennial Manager, work 1:1 with your employee to customize their growth plan and understand which methods of employee recognition will best incentivize and encourage them to perform towards that next, higher level.

 Last but not least, millennials want to be a part of something bigger.
 A recent IBM study shares that more than 50% of millennials say they would take a pay cut to find work that matches their values, and 90% want to use their skills for good.
 They want to know that they are helping solve a problem, and have a clear vision of the impact their work is making.
 Whether they are an Account Executive or a Receptionist, tying their personal contributions to the bigger picture of the company will keep them motivated and engaged.